VL-RewardBench: A Challenging Benchmark for Vision-Language Generative Reward Models

 To ensure our benchmarks cover real-world scenarios, we choose datasets from three domains: general multimodal instructions, hallucination-oriented tasks, and multimodal reasoning tasks.

-\textbf{General Multimodal Instructions (General),} which encompass diverse multimodal instructions from different domains to ensure comprehensive coverage of general queries.
-VLFeedback~\cite{vlfeedback} and WildVision~\cite{wildvision} are two general multimodal preference datasets with annotated AI/human feedback.
+\textbf{General Multimodal Instructions (General)}, which encompass diverse multimodal instructions from different domains to ensure comprehensive coverage of general queries.
+VLFeedback~\cite{li2024vlfeedback} and WildVision~\cite{wildvision} are two general multimodal preference datasets with annotated AI/human feedback.
 VLFeedback employs GPT-4V as the preference annotator with predefined templates and WildVision collects human preferences by hosting online demos for real-world users.
-We use the human-verified subset of VLFeedback with 681 samples, and select 6,484 samples in English from the WildVision dataset, for later processing.
+We use the human-verified subset of VLFeedback with 681 samples, and select 6,484 samples in English from the WildVision dataset for later processing.

 \textbf{Hallucination-oriented Queries (Hallucination),} which focus on the hallucination issues of LVLMs, involving questions regarding the visual content in the image.
-We select public available POVID~\cite{povid}, RLAIF-V~\cite{yu2024rlaif}, and RLHF-V~\cite{Yu2023RLHFVTT} with preference labels to reduce the annotation cost.
-For the preference annotation, POVID injects noise into oracle image descriptions, RLAIF-V innovatively develops a divide-and-conquer framework for annotating the faithfulness of responses, and RLHF-V relies on humans to annotate the preference.
+We select public available POVID~\cite{povid}, RLAIF-V~\cite{yu2024rlaif}, and RLHF-V~\cite{Yu2023RLHFVTT} with annotated preference labels.
+For the preference annotation, POVID injects noise into oracle image descriptions to create rejected responses, RLAIF-V innovatively develops a divide-and-conquer framework for annotating the faithfulness of responses, and RLHF-V relies on humans to label the preference.
 All samples in these datasets are included to serve as initial candidates.

-\textbf{Multimodal Reasoning Tasks (Reasoning),} aims to evaluate the LVLMs with challenging multimodal reasoning tasks.
+\textbf{Multimodal Reasoning Tasks (Reasoning),} aim to evaluate the LVLMs with challenging multimodal reasoning tasks.
 We select the recent MMMU-Pro~\cite{yue2024mmmupro} and MathVerse~\cite{mathverse} to reduce the dataset contamination risk.
 MMMU-Pro is a robust version of the massive multi-discipline multimodal understanding and reasoning (MMMU) benchmark~\cite{yue2023mmmu}, where 1,568 single-image samples are adopted.
 MathVerse serves as a comprehensive visual mathematical reasoning benchmark for LVLMs.
 We select subsets of \texttt{Vision Dominant} and \texttt{Vision Intensive} to ensure high reliance on the visual inputs, resulting in 1,546 samples.